 Primary: Walkers are dismissed at 2:46 p.m.
 Parents who plan to pick up their children should park either in the circle or on the alley above the school.
 For emergency purposes, cars may not pull into the circle until 2:45 p.m. (when directed by teachers).
-If you plan to arrive earlier than 2:45 p.m., please park your car in a defined parking place; do not block Vine Street, the entrance road to the school, and please respect the property of the school's neighbors.
+If you plan to arrive earlier than 2:45 p.m., please park your car in a defined parking place; do not block Vine Street, the entrance road to the school, or Park Avenue, the alley that connects Wood Street and the Little League alley, and please respect the property of the school's neighbors.
 When pulling into the circle, please pull forward in single file to allow multiple cars to load at the same time.
 Students will be released by teachers on duty to the appropriate cars.
 For student safety, please follow the teachers' guidance for leaving the circle.
 Do not pull out until you have been released by the teacher on duty.
 When one group leaves, the next group of cars may pull into the circle.
 No cars may enter the circle following walker dismissal through approximately 3:25 p.m.
 Early buses are dismissed at 2:54 p.m. and late buses are released at approximately 3:17 p.m.